appKODE/probirka/README.md

 Probirka is a Python library designed to facilitate the creation of simple asynchronous health checks, also known as probes.
 It allows you to define custom probes to monitor the health of various services and components in your application.

+## Features

+- Simple API for defining asynchronous health checks
+- Support for custom probes
+- Integration with FastAPI and aiohttp
+- Ability to add custom information to health check results
+- Grouping of probes for selective execution
+- Timeout support for probes

 ## Installation

 Install Probirka using pip: